Modern Slavery and Human Trafficking Statement 2026/27

 • Temporary labour

 In these areas of greatest risk, we will continue to carry out due diligence to understand what measures these suppliers are taking before we enter into a contract with them.
-To enable this to happen we have:
+To support this we have also developed a risk-based framework to determine and drive our level of monitoring and checking of suppliers.

 Recruitment Policy: our people (volunteers, employees and contractors) are selected in accordance with our Recruitment Policy.
 They are managed in line with our HR policies, processes and good practice guidance, to ensure our people are treated fairly and with dignity.